membrane/api-gateway/distribution/examples/ssl/api-with-tls-pkcs12/README.md

-# Protecting APIs with SSL/TLS
+# Protecting APIs with SSL/TLS (using a keystore in the PKCS12 format)

-This example describes how to secure an API with SSL/TLS.
+This example describes how to secure an API with SSL/TLS using a keystore in the PKCS12 format.

 ## Running the Example